0-BSCode/Course3ProjectSubmission/README.md

-# Course3ProjectSubmission
+# Getting and Cleaning Data Course Project
-Repository for Coursera's Getting and Cleaning Data Course project.
+This repository contains the codebook, R script, and tidy data set.
+All the analysis is done via the run_analysis.R script and the code is explained in the codebook under the "Data Transformations" section.